snap-stanford/ogb/examples/lsc/wikikg90m/README.md

 torch>=1.7.0
 dgl==0.4.3
 ```
-Also install the dgl-ke-ogb-lsc by `cd dgl-ke-ogb-lsc/python` and `pip install -e .`
+In addition, please install the dgl-ke-ogb-lsc by `cd dgl-ke-ogb-lsc/python` and `pip install -e .`

 ### Acknowledgement
-The baselines are based on [DGL-KE](https://github.com/awslabs/dgl-ke).
+Our implementation is based on [DGL-KE](https://github.com/awslabs/dgl-ke).

 ## Key commandline arguments
 - `train_mode`: Choose within [`emb`, `roberta` and `both`], which corresponds to the `x-Shallow`, `x-RoBERTa`, `x-Concat` respectively (details in the paper).